-Enjoy the best of modern living in this popular three bedroom home which benefits from a stylish open plan kitchen/diner with French doors leading into the garden.
-The Derwent's bright front aspect living room, separate utility room, handy storage cupboard and downstairs cloakroom complete the ground floor.
-Upstairs, bedroom 1 has an en suite and there's a good-sized family bathroom and further storage.
+Enjoy the best of modern living in this popular three-bedroom home which benefits from a stylish open-plan kitchen/diner with French doors leading into the garden.
+The Derwent's bright front-aspect living room, separate utility room, handy storage cupboard and downstairs cloakroom complete the ground floor.
+Upstairs, bedroom one has an en suite and there's a good-sized family bathroom and further storage.

 17' 11" x 9' 3" (5.51m x 2.84m)